Museums and other visual arts institutions

 All of the various recipients of institutional funding in Berlin fulfil the criteria set out by the International Council of Museums (ICOM) in that they are individually “non-profit, permanent institution[s] in the service of society and its development, open to the public, which acquires, conserves, researches, communicates and exhibits the tangible and intangible heritage of humanity and its environment for the purposes of education, study and enjoyment.”

-Funded jointly by the federal and state governments, the Prussian Cultural Heritage Foundation administers the seventeen national museums in Berlin, including major institutions on the Museumsinsel and the Kulturforum in Tiergarten as well as museum complexes in Charlottenburg and Dahlem.
+Funded jointly by the federal and state governments, the Prussian Cultural Heritage Foundation administers the twenty national museums in Berlin, including major institutions on the Museumsinsel and the Kulturforum in Tiergarten as well as museum complexes in Charlottenburg and Dahlem.
 Charlottenburg Palace and Schönhausen Palace are among the assets held by the Prussian Palaces and Gardens Foundation Berlin-Brandenburg, which is owned and administered jointly by the two federal states with funding from the federal goverment.
 The federal government also provides funding to the Jewish Museum, Deutsches Historisches Museum (German Historical Museum), Allied Museum, German-Russian Museum and branches of the Stiftung Haus der Geschichte located at the Tränenplast and the Kulturbrauerei.
 A growing number of private museums operating in Berlin also draw on the Senate Department for Culture and Europe for project funding as well as consultancy and marketing services.

 State funding is also provided to public galleries in the twelve boroughs for their programmes and exhibition work.
 The youth outreach organization Jugend im Museum (JiM) is also a recipient of institutional funding.
 A partner organization of many of Berlin’s museums, JiM supplements the regular art education and outreach programmes maintained by museums with courses and projects linked to specific exhibitions and collections.